aaliang/lexicotree/README.md

-Tree-like data structure with property of lexicographic ordering, a version of a hash tree.
-This is most useful for optimizing routines for mining frequent itemsets/maximal itemsets in algorithms such as FP-Growth where combinatorial subset generation is too expensive for long itemsets.
+Tree-like data structure with property of lexicographic ordering, aka a prefix tree (version of hash tree) This is perhaps useful for optimizing routines for mining frequent itemsets/maximal itemsets in algorithms such as FP-Growth where combinatorial subset generation is too expensive for long itemsets.

 Each leaf nodes of the tree is guarnateed to be a transaction.
 However, not all transations are guaranteed to be leaf nodes, indeed any node in the tree can potentially be a transaction.
 Lexicographic ordering provides an efficient way